VivekRaaZ/validate-contact/README.md

 ### Deployment

-You can deploy this project using: github, VS Code
+You can deploy this project using: GitHub, VS Code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>